Kh0iHuynh/Perfume_prediction_project/README.md

 -----
-load_and_predict_gui.py is a script used to package everything into a standalone window exe file. full steps to generate exe can be read in window_app_make_guide.txt
+load_and_predict_gui.py is a script used to package everything into a standalone window exe file. full steps to generate exe can be read in window_app_make_guide.txt App can make prediction if provided with combination of Top,Heart,Base notes using notes presented in winning_note_proportions.tsv